macvim-dev/macvim/src/MacVim/create-dmg/README.md

 - **--notarize \<credentials>:** notarize the disk image (waits and staples) with the keychain stored credentials For more information check [Apple's documentation](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow)
 - **--skip-jenkins:** skip Finder-prettifying AppleScript, useful in Sandbox and non-GUI environments, [#72](https://github.com/create-dmg/create-dmg/pull/72)
-- **--sandbox-safe:** hdiutil with sandbox compatibility, do not bless and do not execute the cosmetic AppleScript
+- **--sandbox-safe:** hdiutil with sandbox compatibility, do not bless and do not execute the cosmetic AppleScript (not supported for APFS disk images)
 - **--version:** show tool version number
 - **-h, --help:** display the help